torbjornjohannsen/DistributedSystemsExercises/mandatory3/readme.md

 If you want to create logfiles, simply add

-    > logname.txt 2>&1
+    2> logname.txt

 after the command to run.

 I.e. for the server

-    go run server/server.go > serverlog.txt 2>&1
+    go run server/server.go > serverlog.txt

 The

-    2>&1
+    2> logname.txt

-part pipes stderr(the output the log package writes to by default) to stdout, which is then piped to the .txt file
+part pipes stderr(the output the log package writes to by default) to the .txt file